Konstantin Savitsky: Education and career

 After graduation from the Imperial Academy of Arts and two years abroad, the artist became co-partner of mobile art exhibitions (Peredvizhniki), a group of Russian realist artists who in protest at academic restrictions formed an artists' cooperative, which evolved into the Society for Traveling Art Exhibitions in 1870.
 The artwork Repairing Railway was one of the first paintings of that time dedicated to the life of the working class.

-Konstantin Savitsky is a co-author of the famous painting Morning in the Pine Forest.
+His own works aside, Savitsky is remembered, albeit quite recently, as the co-author of the famous painting Morning in the Pine Forest.
 On the original Peredvizhniki exhibition the painting was shown by two authors Ivan Shishkin and Konstantin Savitsky.
 It was assumed that Savitsky had painted the bears and Shishkin the forest but later the scholars found that preparational drawings of the pine forest were made by both Savitsky and Shishkin.
 Later Savitsky withdrew his signature from the painting and it is currently attributed solely to Shishkin.

 The titles of his artworks – Lost all their possessions in the fire, To the War, Herdsmen, Krutchnik, Argument at the Bound – speak about the direction of his art.